-6. A final weighting is added which takes into account the size of the school, Year 7 to 11.
-All schools are ranked in order based on the proportion of excluded pupils and scores adjusted

-7. In each case the shortlisted schools will be considered as outlined in the main document.
+- 7. A final weighting is added which takes into account the size of the school, Year 7 to 11.
+All schools are ranked in order based on the proportion of excluded pupils and scores adjusted based upon their relevant pupil populations (0.0 to 1.0). - 8.
+In each case the shortlisted schools will be considered as outlined in the main document.
 The school with the lowest total score would be ranked highest.
 The following example gives an indication of the initial index score.